SERBIAN ORTHODOX CHURCHES IN BELGRADE

 I think that the frescoes are the most impressive in this church.
 That’s also why you should make sure to visit it.

-Although slightly damaged in certain parts because of the dump, they are nevertheless beautiful.
+Although slightly damaged by dump in certain parts, they are nevertheless beautiful.

 The Russian artist, Andrej Bicenko, painted beautiful images that you can see in these photos.
 He was a graduate from the Saint Petersburg academy.

 After the communist revolution in Russia, he came to Serbia.
-He first lived in Zrenjanin, but then he moved to Belgrade.
+First, he lived in Zrenjanin, but then he moved to Belgrade.

 He painted wall frescoes in this and some other churches in Belgrade and across Serbia.

-However, after the communists took power in Serbia and Yugoslavia after the Second World War, he emigrated to the United States, where he died.
+However, when communists took power in Serbia and Yugoslavia after the Second World War, he emigrated to the United States, where he died.

-I hope that the church authorities will do something about these frescoes and will not let them deteriorate further.
+I hope that someone will do something about these frescoes and will not let them deteriorate further.
 It will certainly be more difficult to restore them when they become more damaged.

 SAINT PETKA CHURCH

-Immediately next to the Ružica church, you will find the small Saint Petka church.
+Immediately next to the Ružica church, you will find a small Saint Petka church.
 Thus, you can visit both of them at the same time.
 They are literally next to each other.

 The Saint Petka church, built in 1937, is dedicated to Saint Paraskeva or Saint Petka of the Balkans.
 She was the 10th century ascetic female saint.